Most Data Architects Work in 2D.

 You are about to spend $5–50M replacing a platform.
 Do you know what you are actually replacing?

 Most organisations know their headline systems.
-Few have a complete picture of the integrations between them — the 60 or 80 or 120 data flows that connect every system to every other system, many of which carry PII, financial data, or regulatory obligations nobody has documented.
+Few have a complete picture of the 60, 80, or 120 integrations between them — many carrying PII, financial data, or compliance obligations nobody has documented.

-PRISM finds them.
-It classifies every one of them by change impact, risk, and complexity.
-It identifies which integrations will break if a system changes, how far that break propagates, and in what order the migration must be sequenced to avoid cascading failures.
+PRISM finds them and classifies each by change impact, risk, and complexity.
+It identifies what breaks when a system changes, how far it propagates, and the cutover sequence that avoids cascading failure.

 For Mid-Market Organisations

-Mid-market organisations face the same architectural problems as enterprise — platform consolidation, legacy replacement, data estate modernisation — but without the budget for a Big Four engagement.
+Mid-market estates face enterprise architectural problems — platform consolidation, legacy replacement, data estate modernisation — without the enterprise budget.

 For Recruiting Agencies